 Our aim is to be a Carbon Positive business, so we have chosen Collaborative Reforesting to offset the carbon we produce.
 The dedicated team at Reforestum acquired a piece of land via a Crowdfunding Campaign in 2017 and in 2018 it was planted with more than 5,000 one year old seedlings of 12 different indigenous varieties.

 The area is called ‘Genesis’ and is located in Picos de Europa.
 Génesis is as 12 acre site, located next to the National Park Picos de Europa (67,127 hectares) and to the Natural Park Parque Natural de Fuentes Carrionas y Fuente Cobre (78,300 hectares) and has been officially certified as a carbon capture project by the Spanish Ministry of Agriculture, Fisheries and Food.
 The aim is to plant native species to create an indigenous forest that can become part of one of the National Parks and become a protected area.

 Working with the team at Reforestum, we have been able to calculate the total amount of carbon our business has produced from inception to November 2018.
 We have generated 12.39 tons of carbon in transporting samples, raw materials and travelling to suppliers.

 In December we were able to make our first purchase in the Genesis project, acquiring 253 sq ft. of shares in the land and offsetting 4.27 tons of carbon.
 We join 1000 other people and businesses who have all helped to make sure this project is supported and protected.

-Over the coming months we will continue to calculate the carbon we produce and make regular purchases towards these projects.
+Over the coming months we will continue to calculate the carbon we produce and make regular purchases towards being carbon positive.

 To read more about our Carbon Offset project and to keep up to date with our progress – click here.